greglong2/antra-react/a2/a2_response.md

 > I would use `const` when I want to ensure that the variable's data remains the same.
 This helps prevent accidental reassignments and makes for more predictable code.

 ## Give an example of a common mistake related to hoisting and explain how to fix it.
-> A common mistake is misunderstanding how a variable is hoiseted, especially with initialization.
+> A common mistake is misunderstanding how a variable is hoisted, especially with initialization.
 For example:
 > ```js
 > console.log(str); // undefined
 > var str = 'hoisted';